BigPolarBear1/factorization/README.md

 I CAN LITERALLY COMBINE QUADRATICS TO INCREASE THAT MODULUS.
 YOU DIPSHITS.
 IF I HAVE A LARGE ENOUGH MODULUS, I CAN INSTANTLY FIND THAT OTHER ROOT.
 ITS LITTERALLY JUST A MATTER OF BUILDING UP THAT MODULUS.
 ITS SO EASY.
 FUCK YOU NAZIS.
 10th OF JANUARY 2026.
 REMEMBER THAT DAY YOU GOT DEFEATED BY A POLAR BEAR YOU FUCKING WEAKLINGS.

+Update: Taking a break from math today.
+Tomorrow I will implement a way to get a large modulus..
+I should just be able to pull it from that hashmap if I index by coefficient/root.
+Easy enough.
+And that should be that.. anyway.. mental health break today.

 </br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br>
 -------------------------------------------------------------------------
 #### Rants